Quick Navigation

 Abstract

 We introduce a new resource-efficient scheme for fault-tolerant quantum computation known as `macroscale multiplexing' (or simply `Macromux'), that utilizes scalable postselection to significantly improve the threshold of a given fault-tolerant protocol against both Pauli and erasure errors.
 Macromux is a hierarchical method for postselecting on constant-size space-time windows of a fault tolerant protocol, requiring only constant additional overheads.
 The method can be straightforwardly implemented for any fault-tolerant protocol and in any architecture that has access to routing and memory, such as linear-optical fusion-based architectures.
-We construct fault-tolerant protocols that, to our knowledge, have the highest thresholds in the literature; we perform simulations of fusion-based schemes based on the surface code, showing a maximum possible increase in Pauli thresholds of up to a factor of $\sim6$ (from $1.0\%$ to $5.9\%$).
-Our schemes are highly-resource efficient, and can for example, double the loss thresholds of some photonic fusion-based protocols using as little as $3 \times$ overhead.
+We construct fault-tolerant protocols that, to our knowledge, have the highest thresholds in the literature; we perform simulations of fusion-based schemes based on the surface code, showing a maximum possible increase in Pauli thresholds of up to a factor of sim6 (from 1.0\% to 5.9\%).
+Our schemes are highly-resource efficient, and can for example, double the loss thresholds of some photonic fusion-based protocols using as little as 3 times overhead.

 Paper Tools